 At the end of every year, I write a recap of the past year, with some goals for the new year.
 I’ve been doing this for 7 years now, and it’s been amazing to look back on.
-Writing this post starts mid-year when I start keeping tracking of what I’ve done that year, and inspired a mindfulness article I wrote on the subject.
+Writing this post starts mid-year when I start keeping track of what I’ve done that year, and inspired a mindfulness article I wrote on the subject.

 New Years Resolutions are Now Monthly Goals